Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Setting Language Bias Automatically

-Figure~\ref{figure:architecture} shows the components of the AutoMode system.
-We implement AutoMode on top of Castor~\cite{castor:SIGMOD17}, a bottom-up relational learning system.
-AutoMode reads and extracts the information about the schema of the underlying database from the RDBMS.
-It then generates predicate and mode definitions in a pre-processing step.
-Castor uses these definitions to learn the definition of some target relation.
+AutoBias leverages the information in the schema and content of the database to automatically generate predicate and mode definitions.
+AutoBias reads and extracts the information about the schema of the underlying database from the relational database management system (RDBMS).
+It then generates predicate and mode definitions in a preprocessing step.
+AutoBias uses these definitions to learn the definition of some target relation.
 The same predicate and mode definitions can be used to learn different target relations.